ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 However, if you call SQLColAttribute() or SQLDescribeCol(), SQL_DATE is returned as SQL type because DATE type in Altibase 4 consists of basic elements such as day and hour, and much data such as special characters separating basic elements.

-Therefore, when you use the Altibase CLI of Altibase 5, SQL_TYPE_DATE, SQL_TYPE_TIME and SQL_TYPE_TIMESTAMP as constant numbers for ODBC 3.0 are recommended.
+Therefore, when using the Altibase CLI of Altibase 5, SQL_TYPE_DATE, SQL_TYPE_TIME and SQL_TYPE_TIMESTAMP as constant numbers for ODBC 3.0 are recommended.

 #### LOB